 Transition to Teaching

-- Individuals who hold a bachelor's degree in a field other than education, but have realized they have a passion for education
+Bethel University’s Transition to Teaching program is for individuals who have a bachelor's degree in a field other than education, but have realized they have a passion for education.

 - Complete an Application for Graduate Admission

 - A Candidate Self-Evaluation

 Please submit the following documents to firstname.lastname@example.org:

 Please note: A copy of your résumé and essay will be sent to schools when securing fieldwork and school teaching placements.

 - Official transcripts with regionally accredited bachelor’s degree & 3.0 cumulative GPA